 You may have seen examples of Cybis porcelain art sculptures for sale in antiques stores or online shops and auction venues and wondered ‘What is this stuff, anyway, and what makes it worth more than, say, Hummel figurines?’
 This will serve as a general introduction.

-Because Cybis sculptures were created in an artisan environment and never mass produced, the level of detail work is quite high.
+Because Cybis sculptures were created in an artisan environment and never mass produced, the level of detail work is high.
 The creation of a sculpture itself (and its subsequent master mold) was only the beginning of the process.
-Next would come experiments in colors and decorations via “Artist’s Proof” sculptures from which the final specifications would be chosen.
+Next would come experiments in colors and decorations via sample sculptures from which the final specifications would be chosen.
 Specific paint colors were developed which could withstand the multiple firings with their colors consistent (although the legendary Blue Fox which went into the kiln as a sculpture in its normal reddish brown paint but emerged in the most remarkable shades of blue, is a notable exception which has never been explained).
-The small size and intimate surroundings of the studio, as well as its philosophy, meant that the actual production output was quite limited even by the standards of the day.
+The small size and intimate surroundings of the studio, as well as its philosophy, meant that the actual production output was limited even by the standards of the day.
+The studio utilized both in-house sculptors and freelance artists, although the only name that appeared on the retail productions was Cybis.

 Cybis was somewhat less successful with their flower and bird sculptures.
-Although the delicacy and beauty of their applied flower decorations cannot be denied, the sculptures that were entirely floral studies can sometimes look a bit “heavy” when compared to examples from Boehm, their NJ-based American porcelain art rival, and also Connoisseur of Malvern (England) who produced amazingly detailed floral studies in both limited and non-limited issues.
+Although the delicacy and beauty of their applied flower decorations cannot be denied, the sculptures that are entirely floral studies can sometimes look a bit ‘heavy’ when compared to examples from Boehm, their NJ-based American porcelain art rival, and also Connoisseur of Malvern in England who produced incredibly detailed floral studies in both limited and non-limited issues.

-As for birds, Cybis was up against some pretty stiff competition from “avian specialists” such as Royal Worcester’s Dorothy Doughty, Connoisseur of Malvern’s Christopher Ashenden, and of course Edward Marshall Boehm.
+As for birds, Cybis was up against some pretty stiff competition from avian specialists such as Royal Worcester’s Dorothy Doughty, Connoisseur of Malvern’s Christopher Ashenden, and Trenton’s Edward Marshall Boehm.
 Cybis did best with their late 1960s/early 1970s sculptures of birds-and-flowers such as the Kinglets on Pyracantha and Blue Headed Vireos with Lilac.
-The majority of their other bird sculptures are well done but not what can be described as spectacular.
-On the other hand, a few of their large bird sculptures such the Great White Heron, the Great Horned Owl ‘Koos Koos Koos’, and the Kestrel were the equal of many Boehm pieces.
-(Cybis’ best bird and wildlife studies, which are magnificent, were sculpted by Charles Oldham.)
+The majority of their other bird sculptures are well done but not what can honestly be described as spectacular.
+On the other hand, a few of their largest bird sculptures such the Great White Heron, the Great Horned Owl ‘Koos Koos Koos’, the Kestrel, and the Australian Sulphur-Crested Cockatoos are the equal of many Boehm pieces.
+(Cybis’ best bird and wildlife studies, which are magnificent, were created by freelancer Charles Oldham.)

 Name Index of Cybis Sculptures